Sl0vi/SqlNoSql/README.md

 SqlNoSql
 ========

-Use your Sql Server as a NoSql BSON or JSON document store
+**Use your SQL database as a NoSql BSON or JSON document store**

+This is an experiment at creating a data access layer for .Net and Mono that allows you to use an SQL database as a NoSql database.